12 Trusted Home Remedies That Will Only Make You Worse

 Mother’s milk, often called “liquid gold,” is the best possible natural food for babies but its use as a healing agent lacks scientific studies.
 Although many moms claim their milk clears up skin conditions, it is unwise to apply another person’s breast milk to an injury or infection.
 Sarah Yamaguchi, MD, OB/GYN at Good Samaritan Hospital in Los Angeles warns, “Breast milk can transmit infectious diseases such as HIV and pumped breast milk if not stored properly can be contaminated and can actually introduce bacteria into an already infected area.”
 Dr. Yamaguchi instead advises patients suffering from infections or inflamed skin to keep the area clean and dry and seek medical attention.

 This syrup, made from the roots of a South American plant, is often kept in the home by parents to act as a counter treatment for accidental poisoning, as it induces vomiting.
 However, this form of treatment is incredibly dangerous.
 Many poisons do further damage when they make their way out of the body, damaging the esophagus and potentially causing breathing problems.
 Danelle Fisher, MD, FAAP, Chair of Pediatrics at Providence Saint John’s Health Center in Santa Monica, California, advises parents not to use Syrup of Ipecac at all.
 Dr. Fisher warns that the only appropriate reaction to a child swallowing something poisonous is to call Poison Control immediately and seek medical treatment.
-Don’t miss these life-saving lessons from real-life poison control center calls.

 Mothers everywhere are known for spitting on a tissue and using it to clean their children’s faces and sometimes even to clean a wound.
 Blowing on or introducing saliva to a cut is very dangerous.
 Dr. Kogan warns, “Our breath and saliva have tons of bacteria which can contaminate the wound and lead to an infection.”
 Instead, use fresh water and consult a doctor if needed.
+Watch out for these “healthy” habits that really aren’t good for you.

 A healthy diet should provide all the vitamins and minerals that we need.
 However, sometimes our busy lives interfere with our ability to get the right nutrition for our bodies.
 In these cases, a vitamin pill can fill the gap and ensure optimum health.
 The danger comes when people ignore the recommended doses and take too much of a particular vitamin.
 Too much Vitamin D can cause liver and heart problems, while an overabundance of B6 can lead to nerve toxicity, and a vitamin A overdose can even cause death in extreme cases.
 Natural or homemade remedies can be an excellent complement to traditional medicine.
 However, it’s always wise to check with your doctor before taking any medical treatment whether or not it’s natural.
+Now that you know which remedies to steer clear of, check out these 50 natural remedies that really do work.